CIRCSE/CLARIN_L2L/doc/survey.md

 kočka NNFS7-----A---- kočkou
 ```

 In such lists lemmas are not uniquely identifiable.
-They can be used as source materials to infer lemma lists (and, possibly, morphological lists).
-However, these LRs may still be helpful becuase: a) they do provide relevant information about a lemma (senses, forms etc.); b) they can still be mined to compile lemma lists.
+However, these LRs may still be helpful because: a) they do provide relevant information about a lemma (senses, forms etc.); b) they can still be mined to compile lemma lists.

-Note that, whenever the information is retrievable and unless otherwhise noted in the `Notes` field, the **size** refer to the number of lexical entries (lemmas), not the items (e.g. the inflected forms) themselves.
+Note that, whenever the information is retrievable and unless otherwhise noted in the `Notes` field, the **size** refers to the number of lexical entries (lemmas), not the items (e.g. the inflected forms) themselves.

 | Resource Name                                               	| Handle                                                 	| Lang(s)                       	| Entries / LU 	| Vocabs 	| Type       	| Notes                                                                                 	|
 |-------------------------------------------------------------	|--------------------------------------------------------	|-------------------------------	|--------------	|--------	|------------	|---------------------------------------------------------------------------------------	|